Jimmy Pop: Side projects

-Acting career
+Television and film appearances

 Pop made an appearance in the CKY series of films, during a shopping cart race scene and slap fight in CKY 4.
 He also appeared in an episode of Viva La Bam titled "Limo vs Lambo", in which Pop borrowed Bam Margera's Lamborghini without telling him, causing Margera to accuse his close friends (specifically Ryan Dunn) of doing the deed.
 He also appeared on the Viva La Bam episode "Rockstars", in which Don Vito and Phil Margera attempt to become rock stars, leading Jimmy Pop to French kiss Don Vito onstage.

 Pop has appeared on The Dudesons, being one of the people throwing darts during the human dart board stunt with Jarppi Leppälä.
 Pop appeared with fellow Bloodhound Gang member Evil Jared Hasselhoff in the film Minghags: The Movie, directed by Bam Margera.
-They are credited in the film as Jimmy Pop Ali and Evil Jared “Hollywood” Hasselhoff.
+They are credited in the film as Jimmy Pop Ali and Evil Jared "Hollywood" Hasselhoff.
 Pop also appears in Bam Margera's movie called Where the ♯$&% Is Santa?.
-He appears in the music video for the Oleander’s cover of "Boys Don't Cry".
+He appears in the music video for the Oleander's cover of "Boys Don't Cry".